Ramirez slam, 6 RBIs; Kwan, Guardians nick Reds' home opener

 Kwan’s sacrifice fly and Ramírez’s two-run triple off Tyler Mahle made it 3-0 in the third. the score 3-0.
 Giménez added an RBI triple in the fourth.

 Jonathan India hit a two-run double off Bieber in the sixth.
-Tyler Naquin’s two-run homer off reliever Anthony Gose tie it.
+Naquin’s two-run homer off reliever Anthony Gose tied it.

+“Whenever you hit a homer it’s fun,” said Naquin.
+“It’s a game of momentum.
+We had it for a little bit but fell a little short.”

 FANCY BACKSTOP